-A huge variety of ants may, at one time or another, invade your home.
+A few ant control tips may help you understand why such a wide variety of ants may, at one time or another, invade your home.
 Whether they are outside ants that have come inside or ants that have decided to make the inside of your walls "Home," we like to call them "Nuisance Ants."
 It covers a lot of bases.
 The ants may live in your walls, but will easily forage indoors and outdoors for food and water.
 They may occasionally live outside during mild weather conditions.

 To manage these ant families, non-repellent residual insecticides with a chemical transfer effect need to be applied outdoors along the foundation and indoors near water pipes, electrical outlets and active areas such as counters and shelves.